PeachyDB-Inc/PeachyDB/Deployment/Tool2--DeleteServerStack.md

 # 1. Delete Server Stack
 In the main menu, choice '2' is meant for creating a Server Stack.
+Below is the command sequence to accomplish this.

 ```shell
 prompt> python3 peachydb_cluster_tool.py